Contact Us Contact Us Replicon Login

 • individual working time regime.

-The employer must draw up work (shift) schedules in such a way as to distribute the employee’s working time as evenly as possible during the accounting period.
-It is prohibited to appoint an employee to work two consecutive shifts.
+Employers are required to design shift schedules that evenly distribute working hours throughout the accounting period.
+It is strictly prohibited to assign an employee to work two consecutive shifts.
 The accounting period must not exceed 3 consecutive months.

 Recording Requirement – The employer must keep records of the working time of employees, except for employees who work in the working time regime of an unchanging working day (shift) duration and an unchanging number of working days per week.
 The employer must record in the working time records the employee’s actual work: